 17.3.3.1 Interview Training Service Description

-Interview training is designed to provide customers the knowledge and skills necessary to complete a job interview and use "elevator speech" successfully.
+Interview training is designed to teach customers the knowledge and skills necessary to complete a job interview and use an "elevator speech" successfully.
 Interview training services are not purchased with Bundled Job Placement.
-All mock interviews are video-recorded with audio and reviewed with the customer to discuss the customer's strengths and areas needing improvement.
-The VR counselor may request to review the recorded mock interviews.
+The VR counselor may request on the VR1840, Job Placement Services Referral form that mock interviews be video-recorded.
 A written copy of the customer's elevator speech must be submitted with the invoice.

-The job placement specialist must evaluate the customer's skills and train the customer in all of the following areas:
+The job placement specialist must train the customer in all of the following areas:

-The purpose of the interview process
+the purpose of the interview process;

-The types and purpose of interviews, for example, screening, telephone, panel and/or group, behaviorally based, case, situational, and technical
+the types and purpose of interviews, for example, screening, telephone, panel and/or group, behaviorally based, case, situational, and technical;

-The creation and delivery of a 30–60-second elevator speech that summarizes why the customer is a good candidate for the job
+the creation and delivery of a 30–60-second elevator speech that summarizes why the customer is a good candidate for the job;

-How to research businesses and employment positions before an interview
+how to research businesses and employment positions before an interview;

-Identifying and answering typical interview questions asked in the field relevant to the customer's employment goals
+identifying and answering typical interview questions asked in the field relevant to the customer's employment goals;

-Identifying questions to ask the employer when interviewing
+identifying questions to ask the employer when interviewing;

-Identifying and responding to questions related to protected classes and disclosure
+identifying and responding to questions related to protected classes and disclosure;

-How to request assistance (advocate), including disability etiquette
+how to request assistance (advocate), including disability etiquette;

-How to respond to complicated questions addressing employment barriers, such as gaps in work history, criminal background history, limited work experience, and accommodation needs
+how to respond to complicated questions addressing employment barriers, such as gaps in work history, criminal background history, limited work experience, and accommodation needs;

-Personal presentation for interviews such as grooming, dress, and manners
+personal presentation for interviews such as grooming, dress, and manners; and

-Completion and critiquing a minimum of two video-recorded mock interviews
+completion and critiquing a minimum of two mock interviews.

+All required elements described in the VR-SFP must be addressed in a curriculum that includes a module for each required area defined in the VR-SFP.
+A manual must be maintained by the provider that includes the curriculum and supporting documentation such as activity materials/resources, lesson plans, and attendance records.
+When using a standardized published curriculum (not created by the provider), identify the source and keep a copy of the curriculum in the manual.
+TWC-VR can request to review a curricula manual at any time.

 The job placement specialist must implement training activities to meet the customer's needs, including, but not limited to, literacy and disability needs.
 While all training must be individualized, it may be provided in an individual or group setting.
 A ratio of one job placement specialist to no more than six customers must be maintained if the training is conducted in a group environment.

+The Interview Training described above is purchased when a job placement provider will not be used to obtain a job placement for a customer.
+When a customer's circumstances indicate that Bundled Employment Services need to be purchased after Non-Bundled Job Placement Services have been provided, a reduction of payment will be applied to the fee of the Bundled Employment Service.

 17.3.3.2 Process and Procedure

 An Employment Services Provider (ESP) receives a VR1840, Job Placement Services Referral form, and a service authorization.
-The referral form includes documentation that will prepare the provider to better work with the customer, such as medical or psychological reports, case notes, vocational testing, and employment data collected by VR staff.
+The referral form will indicate when video recorded mock interviews are required, what premiums, if any are applicable and includes documentation that will prepare the provider to better work with the customer, such as medical or psychological reports, case notes, vocational testing, and employment data collected by VR staff.

-The ESP supplies all training materials, and the job placement specialist prepares the training materials and facilitates the training covering all requirements listed in 17.3.3.1 Interview Training Service Description.
+The job placement specialist supplies all training materials, prepares the training materials, and facilitates the training covering all requirements listed in 17.3.3.1 Interview Training Service Description.

 The job placement specialist provides initial instruction, monitoring and/or guidance, and, when necessary, assists the customer to develop an "elevator speech" and suitable responses to interview questions.
 When necessary, the job placement specialist may complete tasks for a customer to meet the customer's individual needs.